Smart Money Tips

 Understanding the Early Retirement Provision in 401(k) Plans

-It’s known as the rule of 55.
-It is an IRS provision whereby workers age 55 and older are allowed to take distributions from workplace plans without penalty after they have left their job.
-In essence, with the right planning, you are able to retire a few years early rather than waiting until age 59½ to take normal distributions as you would with other retirement accounts.
-Most importantly, the rule of 55 surrounds 401(k) and 403(b) plans, not your IRA.
-Also, not all companies offer this provision, so be sure to check your plan documents or with your HR department.
+It’s known as the Rule of 55.
+This IRS provision allows workers aged 55 and older to take distributions from workplace plans, such as a 401(k) plan, without penalty after they have left their job.
+With the right planning, you can retire a few years early, rather than waiting until age 59½ to take normal distributions as you would with other retirement accounts.
+It’s important to note that the Rule of 55 applies specifically to 401(k) and 403(b) plans, not individual retirement accounts (IRAs).
+Additionally, not all companies offer this provision, so be sure to check your plan documents or consult with your plan administrator.

 Knowing the Rules

-There are three key provisions to meet in order to take advantage of the rule:
+There are three key provisions to meet in order to take advantage of the Rule of 55:

 1. You must separate from service at age 55 or later AND